SamuelSwartzberg/flashcardifying_text_temp/inf.md

 util.promisif()y takes a function following with a error-first callback as the last argument, and returns a version that returns promises.

 Promisifying is making someting return a promise which wouldn't normally.

+#### asynchronous techniques

+hooks and event handlers are asynchronous programming techniqyes.

+##### hooks

+A hook is an action that is defined on a thing and is called when the thing is in a certain state, e.g. before a function call.

+##### Events

+Technically, an event listener watches for an event, at which point it calls the event handler to deal with it.
+In casual use, event listener and event handler are synonyms.

 ### Overloading